·

 Discuss Case Study:

-It was felt that the programme contributed significantly to raising staff morale and to
+was felt that the programme contributed significantly to raising staff morale

 better customer relations.